 Do NOT tilt, shake or turn refrigerant can upside-down OR use a charging station to install refrigerant while the engine is running.
-Doing so will direct liquid refrigerant into the
+Doing

 TROUBLESHOOTING GUIDE

 TEST CONDITIONS USED TO DETERMINE SYSTEM OPERATION

 (THESE TEST CONDITIONS WILL SIMULATE THE AFFECT OF DRIVING THE VEHICLE AND GIVE THE TECHNICIAN THE THREE CRITICAL READINGS THAT THEY WILL NEED TO DIAGNOSE ANY POTENTIAL PROBLEMS).